onedata/onedata-documentation/docs/user-guide/shares.md

 [toc][1]

-Files in Onedata can be shared i.e. made available for unauthenticated users.
-It's achieved using **Shares** — semi-public links that can be passed to desired recipients.
+Files in Onedata can be shared i.e. made available for unauthenticated users in **read-only mode**.
+It's achieved using **Shares** — **semi-public links** that can be passed to desired recipients.
 Anyone on the Internet with a Share link can read the data, but the link is impossible to guess (hence the semi-public nature of Shares).
 Shares may have an optional description in Markdown format to improve their comprehension and usability for the target audience.

 Both directories and files can be shared, and multiple Shares may be created for the same file/directory.
+It is possible to share a whole [Space][].

 ## Sharing a file or directory